Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 **3. Running In**

-Constant operating torque can be guaranteed if the torque limiter is run in with a locked connecting part according to the table below.
+Constant operating torque can be guaranteed if the MS Torque Limiter is run in with a locked connecting part according to the table below.

-**The “running in” is not necessary** for the sizes 40-63 and also if the torque limiter was supplied with machine part A and torque set by RINGSPANN.
+**The “running in” is not necessary** for the sizes 40-63 and also if the MS Torque Limiter was supplied with machine part A and torque set by RINGSPANN.

 |image65|

 **4. Setting of Torque**

-After running, let the torque limiter cool down and As described in paragraph 1 remove the springs (6).
+After running, let the MS Torque Limiter cool down and As described in paragraph 1 remove the springs (6).
 The necessary number of springs requires to give a certain torque can be calculated approximately with the help of the diagram.